PeteUgwu/Bookstore/README.md

 # 📖 Bookstore <a name="about-project"></a>

-> In this milestone, styling is added to the Bookstore project
+> This project will lay foundations for your Bookstore website.

 ## 🛠 Built With <a name="built-with"></a>